-There are over 6800 spoken languages in the world and currently our Travelify theme uses one – English is translated in English, French, German, Hungarian, Italian, Spanish and Chinese.
-However, this theme is built they way that you can translate it with ease.
-We have already added default “.po” WordPress language files and you can start translation from there.
+There are over 6800 spoken languages worldwide and currently, our Travelify theme uses one – English is translated in English, French, German, Hungarian, Italian, Spanish, Dutch, Hebrew, Slovak, Turkish, Swedish, Brazilian Portuguese, Polish, Finnish and Chinese.
+However, this theme is built so that you can easily translate it.
+We have already added default “.pot” WordPress language files and you can start WordPress theme translation from there.

 Please note!
-This tutorial will apply on most WordPress themes that are translation ready and not just Travelify or Pinbin so feel free to read further even if you are not using our themes.
+This tutorial will apply to most WordPress themes that are translation-ready and not just, Sparkling, Dazzling, Travelify or Pinbin so feel free to read further even if you are not using our themes.

-1. First of all you will need to download .PO file editor like Poedit or other.
-It is possible to use any text editor but it will be so much easier to use Poedit than regular text edit so I strongly recommend to download it.
+1. First of all you will need to download .PO/.pot file editor like Poedit or other.
+It is possible to use any text editor but it will be so much easier to use Poedit than regular text edit so I strongly recommend downloading it.
 It’s free, works on Mac, Windows and Linux and there is no reason not to use it.

 2. Second thing is to open default language files form your theme.
 In Travelify case it is located in languages folder inside theme folder.
 This file is called travelify.po.
 You should use this default file for translation but you need to create a new file when you are done.
 Most themes has the same structure and language files should be somewhere inside theme folder.
 There is chance that your theme is not ready for translation so it might take time to modify.
 If you are not developer it might be a pain to create translation support for theme.

 3. Now in the Poedit click on original text one by one and write your translation underneath.
 Just like you can see iu the screenshot below.
 It will take some time to get through all of them so be patient.
 If you think that some translations you won’t need you can leave them as they are in the original language.